mxgoddard/max-site/README.md

 ## TODO

+- [ ] Experience page total time worked
+- [ ] Home page have a timer of how long I've been working for (hours, minutes seconds)
+- [ ] About me (interests)
+- [ ] Highlight which part of the website you are currently on
-- [ ] Move time difference method into a helper class (https://stackoverflow.com/questions/41949768/how-to-create-common-helper-class-in-react-js-using-es6-which-is-used-by-another/52924068)
+- [x] Move time difference method into a helper class
-- [ ] Calculate years, months, days for experience
+- [x] Calculate years, months for experience
 - [ ] Skills
 - [ ] Global exception handler
 - [ ] Setup logging